 There are 4 reasons why self-publishing versus traditional publishing doesn’t matter

-Marketing: Either way we must market our books.
-Except for A-list authors – those all but guaranteed to sell a million copies – all other authors need to promote their own work.
+Either way, we must market our books.
+Except for A-list authors – those all but guaranteed to sell a million copies—all other authors need to promote their own work.
 True, traditional publishers will do some marketing, but their budget will be limited.
-Unless our book becomes a run-away sensation (unlikely), its success will hinge on our willingness to promote it – regardless of the publishing method.Either form of publishing allows the potential to make money.
+Unless our book becomes a run-away sensation (unlikely), its success will hinge on our willingness to promote it—regardless of the publishing method.Either form of book publishing allows the potential to make money.
 Click To Tweet

-Earn Money: Either way we can make money.
+Either way, we can make money.
 It’s possible to make money with either publishing model.
 Though the amount of money varies with the situation, type of book, and market size, as well as our personal preferences and personality, either form of publishing allows the potential to earn income.

-Tangible Results: Either way we can have a printed copy of our book.
+Either way, we can have a printed copy of our book.
 There’s something significant about holding a printed copy of our book.
-It’s tangible proof our work is viable – and is something we can autograph.
-Both forms of publishing can result in a printed version of our work (as well as an e-version and usually both).
+It’s tangible proof our work is viable—and is something we can autograph.
+Both forms of book publishing can result in a printed version of our work (as well as an e-version and usually both).

-In future posts, I’ll address the pros and cons of both options, but in the big picture, it doesn’t matter.
+In future posts, I’ll address the book publishing pros and cons of both options, but in the big picture, it doesn’t matter.